-An egg donor is required to complete 4 pre-screen evaluations, schedule all appointments ahead of time, arrive to all appointments on time, follow medication instructions and be responsible and dependable.
+An egg donor is required to complete 4 pre-screen evaluations, schedule all appointments ahead of time, arrive at all appointments on time, follow medication instructions, and be responsible and dependable.
 Additionally, you will have 4-6 monitoring appointments and the egg retrieval.

 We offer both one-on-one egg donation cycles and frozen egg banking.

 In a one-on-one donation, you will be matched with one set of intended parents who will receive all of your eggs produced.
 You will be working with the fertility clinic of the intended parents choosing.
 If you’re local to their clinic, you will be seen there for all your appointments.
 If you’re not local to their clinic, we may need to fly you out once for your medical screening and again for the duration of your medication up until egg retrieval.
 Depending on the intended parent's clinic, they may allow you to be seen at a clinic local to you for some of your appointments.
 All travel expenses will be covered by Donor Nexus.